 Definition of C++ Thread Pool

-Threadpool in C++ is basically a pool having a fixed number of threads used when we want to work multiple tasks together (run multiple threads concurrently).
-This thread sits idle in the thread pool when there are no tasks and when a task arrives, it is sent to the thread pool and gets assigned to the thread.
-Pending tasks will remain in the queue waiting for a thread to get free.
-In C++ there is no specific library for thread pool, but it provides various methods in the API which the programmer can use and create the one according to the requirements.
+In C++, the thread pool actively utilizes a fixed number of threads to execute multiple tasks concurrently.
+When there is a need for concurrent task execution, the thread pool ensures that the available threads are effectively used.
+Pending tasks will remain in the queue, waiting for a thread to get free.
+In C++, there is no specific library for thread pool, but it provides various methods in the API which the programmer can use and create one according to the requirements.

 Syntax:

-Below given is the basic syntax of using the C++ thread pool:
+Below given is the basic syntax for using the C++ thread pool:

 using namespace std;